ModelEarth/community/resources/censusreporter/README.md

 	python -m venv ~/Documents/env1 --prompt MYTEST

 Or if your are already in the folder where you're creating your environment...
+(Default directory on a mac is Users/[username].)

 	python -m venv env1

-Exclude your virtual environment directory from your version control system by adding "env" to .gitignore
+Exclude your virtual environment directory from your version control system by adding "env1" to .gitignore

 Then activate.
-Your commands will then start with (env):
+Your commands will then start with (env1):

 	source ~/Documents/env1/bin/activate